octabytes/octabytes.github.io/content/website/development/dev-tools/gitea.md

   id: gitea
   name: Gitea
   website: https://gitea.io/
-  short_description: Gitea is a painless self-hosted Git service.
+  description: Gitea is a painless self-hosted Git service.
 It is similar to GitHub, Bitbucket, and GitLab
 ---